fcf-framework/fcfParallel/README.md

 *Declaring a handler function*

 The parallel computation subroutine is declared the macro FCF_PARALLEL_UNIT.
-The first parameter is the name of the unit, and the second will be the code for the implementation of the action.
+The first parameter is the name of the unit, the second is an options (JS/JSON object) and the third will be the code for the implementation of the action.

 The subroutine should contain a main function called FCF_PARALLEL_MAIN.
 The first argument of this function should be a pointer to the `FCFParallelTask` structure, which contains progress information.
 The rest of the argument is set by the developer.